-After the reunification of Germany, the former ZIMET Institute (Zentralinstitut für Mikrobiologie und Experimentelle Therapie) of the "DDR Academy of science" (Akademie der Wissenschaften der DDR) was split mainly into two entities in 1991: Hans-Knöll-Institute (HKI) and the Institute of Molecular Biotechnology (IMB), the predecessor of today's Leibniz Institute on Aging (FLI).
+After the reunification of Germany, the former ZIMET Institute (Zentralinstitut für Mikrobiologie und Experimentelle Therapie) of the "DDR Academy of science" (Akademie der Wissenschaften der DDR) was split mainly into two entities in 1991: the Hans-Knöll-Institute (HKI) and the Institute of Molecular Biotechnology (IMB), the predecessor of today's Leibniz Institute on Aging (FLI).

 In order to maintain the personal contact to these former students and employees, FLI Alumni was established.
 Former employees have the opportunity to use the institute as a lifelong research platform.
-New graduate students can easily get contact to people with a wide range of expertise.
+New graduate students can easily have contact to people with a wide range of expertise.

-If you are a former employee of the IMB or FLI and if you have keen interest in reviving you contact to the institute, we cordially invite you to provide us with your contact information.
+If you are a former employee of the IMB or FLI and if you have keen interest in reviving your contact to the institute, we cordially invite you to provide us with your contact information.

 If you have any questions, don't hesitate to contact, FLI's Coordinator Career Development (contact data on the right).